apify/n8n-nodes-apify/README.md

 ## Self-Hosted n8n: Public Webhook URL for triggers

-This configuration is required for our service’s trigger functionality to work correctly.
+This configuration is required for our service's trigger functionality to work correctly.

 By default, when running locally n8n generates webhook URLs using `localhost`, which external services cannot reach.
 To fix this: